DFE-Digital/teaching-vacancies/app/views/content/jobseeker-guides/return-to-teaching-in-england/return-to-teaching.md

 ![A teacher talking to a pupil at a desk.](/content-assets/jobseeker-guides/return-to-teaching-800x300.jpg)

-If you’re thinking about returning to teaching, or if you’re qualified to teach but have never taught in a state school in England, support is available.
+If you’re thinking about returning to teaching and have previously taught or trained to teach in the UK, support is available.

 If you trained to teach in the UK and are a UK citizen currently working abroad, find out about [returning to England to teach](https://teaching-vacancies.service.gov.uk/jobseeker-guides/return-to-teaching-in-england/return-to-england-after-teaching-overseas).